Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Methods

 Precision of point and change estimates can often be improved by combining annual panels within an inventory cycle (i.e., by augmenting current data with data collected previously).
-While FIA does not prescribe a core procedure for combining panels \citep{bechtold2005enhanced}, the temporally-indifferent estimator, which effectively pools data from annual panels into a single periodic inventory, is the most widely known and used.
-From our example 5-year inventory cycle above, the temporally-indifferent estimator pools all data collected between Years 1-5 and computes point estimates from the aggregated sample, assuming all plots are measured simultaneously at the end of the inventory cycle.
-Estimates of change from the temporally-indifferent estimator require remeasurement of all plots, and hence could first be computed following Year 10 in our example.
-In the case studies that follow, we use the periodic ``temporally-indifferent'' estimator to estimate contemporary carbon stocks across the CONUS, and the estimator of annual panels to characterize temporal trends in merchantable volume in Maine.
-Importantly, both are direct post-stratified estimators, differing only in their treatment of time as dimension of the survey design.
+While FIA does not prescribe a core procedure for combining panels \citep{bechtold2005enhanced}, the temporally-indifferent approach, which effectively pools data from annual panels into a single periodic inventory, is the most widely known and used.
+From our example 5-year inventory cycle above, the temporally-indifferent approach pools all data collected between Years 1-5 and computes point estimates from the aggregated sample, assuming all plots are measured simultaneously at the end of the inventory cycle.
+Estimates of change could first be computed in Year 6 in our example (consisting of a single annual panel, 20\% of remeasured plots), and change estimates for a full inventory cycle could first be computed following Year 10.
+In the case studies that follow, we use the periodic, or temporally-indifferent, approach to estimate contemporary carbon stocks across the CONUS, and the post-stratified estimator applied to individual annual panels to characterize temporal trends in merchantable volume in Maine.
+Importantly, both approaches rely on the same direct post-stratified estimator, differing only in their treatment of time as dimension of the survey design (i.e., the temporal subset of data that the estimators are applied to).